This Simnel cake recipe is a perfect quick-mix-fix for Easter - based on traditional recipes.

 - Add the Cointreau, mixed fruit and cherries.

-- Grease and line the base and sides of a 2kg loaf tin with baking parchment.
+- Grease and line the base and sides of a 2kg or two 1kg loaf tins with baking parchment.

 - Shape the marzipan into a sausage the length of the tin, then roll out to the width with a rolling pin.

 - Put the butter, sugar, flour and eggs and milk in a bowl and beat with an electric hand-whisk until smooth.